Possession of Firearm by Felon / Person Subject to Domestic Violence Order

 Are you a convicted felon or were you subject to a protective order when you were charged with unlawful possession of a firearm?
 Do not delay in seeking legal representation for help protecting your rights.

-Coolidge Law Firm aggressively defends clients throughout Raleigh against all types of firearms offenses, including such surrounding areas as Zebulon, Knightdale, Fuquay-Varina, Garner, and Apex.
-Our Wake County criminal defense attorneys can provide a complete evaluation of your case as soon as you call (919) 239-8448 to take advantage of a completely free initial consultation.
+Coolidge Law Firm aggressively defends clients against all types of firearms offenses, including such surrounding areas as Zebulon, Knightdale, Fuquay-Varina, Garner, and Apex.
+Our Wake County criminal defense attorneys can provide a complete evaluation of your case as soon as you call (919) 239-8448 or fill out the contact form to take advantage of a completely free initial consultation.